SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 > **Note:**
 >
-> - For establishing an AWS connection, it is essential for the user to replace the default certificate ([aws_client_certificate.pem.crt.h](https://github.com/SiliconLabs/wiseconnect/blob/master/resources/certificates/aws_client_certificate.pem.crt.h)) and private key ([aws_client_private_key.pem.key.h](https://github.com/SiliconLabs/wiseconnect/blob/master/resources/certificates/aws_client_private_key.pem.key.h)) with the authentic certificate and private key generated from their designated Certificate Authority (CA).
+> - For establishing an AWS connection, it is essential that you replace the default certificate ([aws_client_certificate.pem.crt.h](https://github.com/SiliconLabs/wiseconnect/blob/master/resources/certificates/aws_client_certificate.pem.crt.h)) and private key ([aws_client_private_key.pem.key.h](https://github.com/SiliconLabs/wiseconnect/blob/master/resources/certificates/aws_client_private_key.pem.key.h)) with the authentic certificate and private key generated from your designated Certificate Authority (CA).
 >
 > - Refer to [Setting up Security Certificates](#setting-up-security-certificates) for a complete end-to-end procedure on how to generate and use authentic certificates.